๐Ÿง‘๐Ÿพโ€๐Ÿ’ป prep

 Case 1 states that when getOrdinalNumber is called with an input of 1, it has a target output of “1st”.
 Our first step is to check that getOrdinalNumber works as we have stated.

-We have used console.assert to write assertions to check our code before, but console.assert is limited.
-Now we will write tests to check our code is behaving in a particular way.
+We have used console.assert to write assertions to write tests for our code before. console.assert is a useful building block, but it is limited.
+Now we will write tests using a test framework ๐Ÿงถ ๐Ÿงถ test framework A test framework is a set of tools we can use to build tests efficiently. to check our code is behaving in a particular way.

 ๐Ÿ”‘ A test is any piece of code that runs an assertion on the code we’re testing